AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-settings-connected-tv.md

 ### [!UICONTROL Pixel]

 All existing event tracking pixels for the placement are automatically attached.
-You can detach existing pixels and create new pixels as needed, based on your tracking needs for the individual ad.
+You can detach existing pixels and create new pixels as needed, based on your tracking needs for the individual ad. **Tip:** To edit the third-party tracking pixels for multiple ads in a placement at once using the [!UICONTROL Ad Tools] view, see "[Attach Third-Party Tracking Pixels to Ads in a Placement](/help/dsp/campaign-management/ads/ad-attach-to-placement.md#attach-pixels-ads)."

 The following settings apply to each pixel that you create or edit.